cedtwo/redb_model/README.md

 `from` expressions, this argument is the `redb_type`, while for `into` expressions, this is a **reference** of the field value.
-Note that while the operations are named `from` and `into`, there is no constraint on what operations can be used, as is demonstrated below where `Uuid` and `SecretString` are manually implemented.
+Note that while the operations are named `from` and `into`, there is no constraint on what operations can be used, as is demonstrated below where type conversion for `Uuid` and `SecretString` are manually implemented.

 ```rust
 use secrecy::{ExposeSecret, SecretString};